syncfusion-content/javascript-docs/js/PivotGrid/State-Persistence.md

 ## State Persistence

 Expand and collapse state of row and column headers are maintained during every UI interaction.
-State persistence are maintained for following feature combinations:

-* Value Sorting
-* Filtering
-* Remove fields
-* Drag and Drop
-* Cell Editing
-* Formatting
-* Exporting
-* Save and Load
-* Paging
-* Drillthrough
-* Column Resizing
-* Responsive
-* Summary Types
-* Number Formats
-* Calculated Fields
-* Hyperlink
-* Advanced Filtering

 PivotGrid with collapsed "Canada".